-When U.S. Citizenship and Immigration Services (USCIS) needs more information in order to proceed any further on your application, it will issue you a Request for Evidence (RFE) on blue paper.
-You will need to respond to the RFE within the timeframe indicated (usually 30 to 60 days, but never longer than 12 weeks) so that the immigration official adjudicating your case will have enough evidence to make a favorable decision.
+When U.S. Citizenship and Immigration Services (USCIS) needs more information in order to proceed any further on your application, it will issue you a Request for Evidence (RFE).
+You will need to respond to the RFE within the timeframe indicated (usually 30 to 90 days, but never longer than 12 weeks) so that the immigration official adjudicating your case will have enough evidence to make a favorable decision.
 In this article, you will find guidance about how to assemble a convincing RFE response for USCIS.

 An RFE Does Not Necessarily Mean You Will Be Denied